I was talking to a customer about the importance of CO detectors in the home.

 Low levels produce flu-like symptoms like nausea and headaches.
 Long term exposure can produce long-term health problems, although the data is incomplete.
 Recent studies show that exposure to levels as low as 9 ppm can seriously affect the body.
 For reference, it’s worth noting that a properly functioning kerosene heater produces 46-98 ppm

 So tune up your fuel-burning appliances and make sure the ventilation works properly.
-Have a CO alarm within (and outside of) bedrooms, and invest in a CO monitor that has a digital read out and can detect combustible gasses.
+Have a CO alarm within 10 feet of bedrooms, and invest in a CO monitor that has a digital read out and can detect combustible gasses.
 Expect to spend about $100 for a good one.
 The best one on the market right now is a Nighthawk KN-coeg-3.
 It’s an AC powered alarm that has a 9-volt battery backup.
-CO isn’t lighter or heavier than air, so the alarm can be placed high or low.